NikkelM/Hades-II-HadesBiomes/development/Packages/README.md

 Only use this approach for actual new packages, as the path to the textures will include the package's name, which isn't the case for original Hades packages!

-In the parent folder of the source folder, run `deppth2 hpk -c BC7 -s NewPackageName_source -t NikkelM-NewPackageName`
+In the parent folder of the source folder, run `deppth2 hpk -c BC7 -s NikkelM-HadesBiomesGUIModded_source -t NikkelM-HadesBiomesGUIModded`

 This will create a new package named `NikkelM-NewPackageName.pkg` and the corresponding `NikkelM-NewPackageName.pkg_manifest`.